 Written by American University, this toolkit walks through the creation of a dissemination plan and gives tips for effective communication as well as a strategy overview.

 Going Public: Writing about Research in Everyday Language [PDF]

 This U.S. Department of Education report from 2014 includes guidelines for explaining complex research concepts.

 Science Communication Toolkit for Principal Investigators

-NSF offers this interactive toolkit in Prezi on why you should communicate about your NSF-funded research and how.
-See also the non-interactive version.
+Advice from NSF on why you should communicate about your NSF-funded research and how.

 User-Friendly Handbook for Project Dissemination: Science, Mathematics, Engineering, and Technology Education

 This handbook was written by the National Science Foundation to provide principal investigators and project evaluators with a basic understanding of dissemination, as well as dissemination guidelines.